sunknudsen/privacy-guides/how-to-install-tails-on-usb-flash-drive-or-sd-card-on-macos/README.md

 👍

-### Step 9: clone Tails to USB flash drive or SD card
+### Step 9: copy Tails to USB flash drive or SD card

 > WARNING: DO NOT RUN THE FOLLOWING COMMANDS AS-IS.